Meet our MSM teachers!

 Kathleen graduated Cum Laude from Concordia College in Moorhead with a Bachelors of Arts in Music Education and has over 30 years teaching experience in both Suzuki and traditional piano lessons and plays regularly on the side.

 Her students have won numerous awards and she has Suzuki training through the first 4 Suzuki books from various highly acclaimed Suzuki piano instructors.
 When she isn’t teaching her many students, Kathleen is a stay-at-home Mom and educator to her 3 children at home.
+Kathleen is the proud mother of 8 children whom she has homeschooled over the years while maintaining an active teaching studio.
+She knows how to work with kids!

 She has a Bachelor of Science degree in Vocal Music from Mankato State University as well as extensive post secondary training in the mechanics of singing.
 She believes that the entire body is part of the singing experience which is why she uses both imagery and physical activities to help connect you to the language of singing.
 Whether you are a serious performer or just want to learn the basics, she is eager to be a part of your musical journey.
 She has experience teaching both kids and adults!